CDS Bipin Rawat, wife, 11 others killed in helicopter crash in Tamil Nadu | Law-Order

 Singh also visited the residence of Rawat in the national capital and spoke to his daughter.

+Besides Prime Minister Modi, the meeting was attended by Rajnath Singh, Home Minister Amit Shah, Finance Minister Nirmala Sitharaman and External Affairs Minister S Jaishankar, official sources said.

+National Security Advisor (NSA) Ajit Doval, Principal Secretary to the Prime Minister PK Misra and Cabinet Secretary Rajiv Gauba also attended the meeting, in which the CCS members were briefed about the tragic incident.

-According to accounts of official sources and a local eyewitnesses here, the helicopter was flying at a low altitude in the foggy conditions when it crashed into a valley here, before falling through trees.
-Fire engulfed the helicopter by the time it landed on the ground.
+According to accounts of official sources and a local eyewitnesses here, the helicopter was flying at a low altitude in the foggy conditions when it crashed into a valley near Coonoor, before falling through trees.
+Fire engulfed the helicopter by the time it crashed on the ground.

 The accident site was a scene of despair with flames from the helicopter engulfing the wooden logs resulting in billowing smoke and personnel scurrying to douse the fire, including using buckets and water hose.
 What seemed to be some charred bodies were also seen lying around.
 Rescue personnel apparently picked up charred, severed limbs strewn around.